FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 /1 https://t.co/0fSJbAGt6C

 Facebook also says it's not changing how it handles the content of ads.
 While the company says its community standards bar hate speech and harmful content, the policy announced Thursday does not address calls from those who want the company to fact-check ads before it publishes them.
+(Note: Facebook is among NPR's financial supporters.)

-Facebook's director of product management, Rob Leathern, wrote, "people should be able to hear from those who wish to lead them, warts and all, and that what they say should be scrutinized and debated in public."
+In announcing the policy Thursday, Facebook's director of product management, Rob Leathern, wrote that "people should be able to hear from those who wish to lead them, warts and all, and that what they say should be scrutinized and debated in public."

 Facebook says it shouldn't be in the business of fact-checking, that the U.S. needs new laws to govern political speech on social media — and to a degree, the American Civil Liberties Union agrees.

 "This will not be a popular view.
-But on the whole, we think that Facebook got this right," says Ben Wizner, director of the ACLU's Speech, Privacy, and Technology Project, of the social media company's new policy.
+But on the whole, we think that Facebook got this right," says Ben Wizner, director of the ACLU's Speech, Privacy, and Technology Project.

 Describing the gray area that political ads often occupy, Wizner added, "I don't think Facebook is capable of doing effective fact-checking, and I don't think as a society we should want Facebook to be the entity that's making those kinds of distinctions."